uga-libraries/web-aip/README.md

 UGA downloads web content using this script on a quarterly basis.

+Script usage: `python warc_download.py date_start date_end`

+   * dates: the store date range for WARCs to be downloaded.
+   * date_start is inclusive: the download will include WARCs stored on date_start.
+   * date_end is exclusive: the download will not include WARCs stored on date_end.

 Additional script: linux_unzip.py
 Script usage: `python linux_unzip.py aips_directory`
-Checks the zipped WARC fixity, unzips the WARC using the gunzip command, and calculates the MD5 of the unzipped WARC.
-Must be run in a Linux environment.
-Use when 7zip or other Windows zip programs have errors while unzipping the gzipped WARCs.
+Used to unzip the downloaded WARCs in a Linux environment when there is an error in Windows.
 It is a known bug that Windows zip programs sometimes results in errors for gzip.

 # Getting Started